kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/8-rdbms/4-node-interactions-with-db.md

 # Node.js and database interactions

-## Local installation
+## Run database
-Before we start we need some local instance of PostgreSQL.
-The easiest way is to run a Docker container with PostgreSQL image.

-**Note:** At this point we will not dive deep into the way how Docker works.
-As it is mentioned above - that's the quickest and the easiest way to run a database.
-Just follow the instructions below.
-You will learn more about Docker in [Deployment and automation tools module](../10-deploy-and-tools/7_docker_and_tools.md).

-If you don't have Docker installed on your machine, go to [Docker Desktop](https://www.docker.com/products/docker-desktop/) and install it for your OS.
-Next, create a file in your project named `docker-compose.yml` and place the following content into it:
+Before we start interacting with databases in Node.js, we have to run an instance of PostgreSQL locally.
+The easiest way to do it is to run a Podman container with PostgreSQL image.
+So create a file in your project named `podman-compose.yml` and place the following content into it:

 ```yml
 version: '3'